-Action Description Performance Measure Timeline Leader Notes Step 8.3a Review TCATS data collection and submission process and target specific data elements for improvement for the new ICD 7.0.
-September 2018/2019 FLHSMV FY20 and FY21 Crash and UTC Data Improvement Project to focus on improving completeness/accuracy of crash and citation reporting.
-August 2023 FLHSMV has met with the Florida Court Clerks and Comptrollers and the list of data elements for improvement is up to date.
-These fields will be considered in the Citation Inventory Phase II project rewrite of systems (August 2023) 8.3b Compare targeted fields with data record requirements September 2018/2019 FLHSMV FY21 Driver Data Improvement project- funding to target data elements for improvement.
-8.3c Establish common rules for data elements (i.e. Naming conventions, address, zip code, etc.) December 2021 FLHSMV Modernization project will create uniformity by creating common rules.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 8.3a Review TCATS data collection and submission process and target specific data elements for improvement for the new ICD 7.0.
+Annually FLHSMV FLHSMV has met with the Florida Court Clerks and Comptrollers and the list of data elements for improvement is up to date.
+These fields will be considered in the Citation Inventory Phase II project rewrite of systems (August 2023) 8.3b Compare targeted fields with data record requirements September 2023 FLHSMV FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting.
+8.3c Establish common rules for data elements (i.e. Naming conventions, address, zip code, etc.) December 2026 FLHSMV Modernization project will create uniformity by creating common rules.